GabrielDWu/GabrielDWu.github.io/_posts/2022-01-16-value-of-art.markdown

 permalink: value-of-art
 desc: Some brief thoughts on the way we value art.
 tags: [philosophy]
+image: "value_of_art/rothko.jpeg"
 words: 800
 suggested: true
+preview: I recently realized that I've been thinking about art -- especially modern art -- in the wrong way.
+Up until a few weeks ago, my biggest problem with modern art was that people try to extract too much meaning out of too little content.
+Can Rothko's painting of two fuzzy rectangles really capture the depths of human emotion?
+This seems to violate some law of conservation of
 ---

 I recently realized that I've been thinking about art -- especially modern art -- in the wrong way.
 Up until a few weeks ago, my biggest problem with modern art was that people try to extract too much meaning out of too little content.
 Can Rothko's painting of two fuzzy rectangles *really* capture the depths of human emotion?
 This seems to violate some law of conservation of information.
 The way I saw it, you really only need a couple hundred bits (0s and 1s) to represent certain Rothko paintings[^1] -- the same amount of information as a couple of sentences of English text[^2].